TheNoobBoy/Crossbow/README.md

 # Crossbow
-While waiting for pmmp to implement this.
-You can use this -.-
+You can use this while waiting for pmmp to implement this -.-

 ## How to Install?
 1) Download devtools